-- 1. Financial costs of workplace injuries include:

-- a. medical bills
+a. medical bills

-- b. lawsuits
+b. lawsuits

-- c. insurance premium increases
+c. insurance premium increases

-- d. all of the above
+d. all of the above

+Select the correct answer for the following sentences from the list below.

+a. leaders

+b. lockout/tagout

+c. voluntary

+d. once

-- a. leaders - b. lockout/tagout - c. voluntary - d. once - 2.
-VPP is a \\\\\ partnership with OSHA that can increase productivity, improve the work environment, reduce injuries and save lives. - 3.
-At least \\\\\ a year, evaluate your safety program and set new goals. - 4.
-The \\\\\\ standard contains many requirements to protect workers when they repair, service or perform maintenance on equipment with moving parts or hazardous power sources - 5.
-The safety committee strongly influences the safety program.
-Include people who are respected, viewed as \\\\\ by their peers and who are known for getting things done.
+2. VPP is a partnership with OSHA that can increase productivity, improve the work environment, reduce injuries and save lives.

+3. At least a year, evaluate your safety program and set new goals.

+4. The standard contains many requirements to protect workers when they repair, service or perform maintenance on equipment with moving parts or hazardous power sources

+5. The safety committee strongly influences the safety program.
+Include people who are respected, viewed as by their peers and who are known for getting things done.